MicheleCazzola/CI2024_lab2/README.md

 **Notes**::
 - the columns *Greedy/EA calls*: displays the number of generations necessary to the algorithm to find the (local) optimal solution;
-- the columns *Greedy/EA cost*: displays the cost of the solution found, as absolute value (opposite of fitness, conceptually).
+- the columns *Greedy/EA cost*: displays the cost of the solution found, as absolute value (opposite of fitness, conceptually);
-- the results are collected among several tries, only the best for each instance is reported
+- the results are collected among several tries, only the best for each instance is reported.

 ## Observations
 The evolutionary approach used is sub-optimal (wrt the Wolfram result), but it can be executed in few minutes at the maximum.